avargasv/ContribsGH-A/PostA.md

 The next installment of this series presents a fourth version of our REST service, adding to the second version (parallel using futures) a cache implemented by means of a REDIS in-memory key-value database.
-You can find it here [link to the fourth post].
+You can find it here [link to the fifth post].